pjuszczyk/victor-hugo/README.md

 # Victor Hugo

-**This is a fork of [Victor-Hugo](https://github.com/netlify/victor-hugo)**

-I have added some updates and optimizations.
-This works with my [Docker for Victor-Hugo](https://github.com/pjuszczyk/docker-victor-hugo).

 **A Hugo boilerplate for creating truly epic websites**

 This is a boilerplate for using [Hugo](https://gohugo.io/) as a static site generator and [Gulp](https://gulpjs.com/) + [Webpack](https://webpack.js.org/) as your asset pipeline.